 Joe Liebgott was much older than the other Easy Company men, being 30 when the war ended.
-His actor Ross McCall was 24 during filming.
-It was the opposite with Bull Randleman and Buck Compton whose actors were over ten years older than their characters.
+Ross McCall, who played him, was 24 during filming.
+It was the opposite with Denver 'Bull' Randleman and Buck Compton, whose actors were over ten years older than their characters.

 Richard Speight Jr. became badly ill while filming, due to contracting a parasite in the food served by catering.
 He said that when he returned to the US, he'd lost so much weight that his friends asked if he'd been taking heroin.

 The real-life Donald Malarkey and Warren Muck were good friends with Frederick Niland, a fellow paratrooper in the 101st Airborne.
 Niland was the soldier who Matt Damon's character was loosely based in in Saving Private Ryan (1998), another World War II project that Executive Producer Steven Spielberg was involved in.
 Tom Hanks, who was a producer on this series, had a major role in "Ryan".

 The trivia items below may give away important plot points.